'Humor is healing': Laughter soothes nerves during COVID-19 trauma

 After production of their late-night television talk shows was shut down, comedians Jimmy Kimmel, Jimmy Fallon, Stephen Colbert and Trevor Noah are streaming their monologues online.

-Millions watched as Fallon sat on his front porch and rewarded himself for landing jokes told only to his laptop computer by pressing a button that delivered canned laughter and applause.
+Millions watched as Fallon sat on his front porch and rewarded himself for landing jokes told only to his laptop computer by pressing a button that delivered canned laughter and applause. here

-A recent episode of “The Light Show with Stephen Colb-Air - We’re All In This Together,” recorded on Colbert’s front porch, featured a mock horse race.
+A recent episode of "The Light Show with Stephen Colb-Air - We're All In This Together," recorded on Colbert's front porch, featured a mock horse race. here

 One thoroughbred “Does This Cough Mean Anything?” vied for the lead with “Maybe This Will All Blow Over.”
 And the winner “by three lengths!” announced the breathless sportscaster, was “Generalized Anxiety.”